eclipse-ee4j/cargotracker/eclipse.md

 # NetBeans

-This section outlines how to set up the application in NetBeans.
+This section outlines how to set up the application in the Eclipse IDE.

 ## Prerequisites

-* JDK 8 or higher.
-You can download the JDK from [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+* Java SE 8 is required.
+You can download the JDK from [here](https://www.azul.com/downloads/zulu-community/?version=java-8-lts).
-* Payara Server 5 or higher You can download Payara Server from [here](https://www.payara.fish/downloads).
+* Payara Server 4.1 is required.
+You can download Payara Server 4.1 from [here](https://repo1.maven.org/maven2/fish/payara/distributions/payara/4.1.2.181/payara-4.1.2.181.zip).
-* NetBeans 8 or higher \(NetBeans 8.2 recommended\) - please make sure to use the Java EE edition of NetBeans.
-You can download NetBeans from [here](https://netbeans.org/downloads/).
+* Eclipse for Enterprise Java Developers is required (please make sure to download the correct edition).
+You can download the Eclipse IDE from [here](https://www.eclipse.org/downloads/packages/).

 ## Download